daigaku-ruby/Get-started-with-Ruby/4_Arrays/1_Creating_Arrays/task.md

 `  [1, 'Mary', true]`    *# => [1, "Mary", true]*

 An Array is a Ruby object itself.
-If you ask for an Array‘s class with the `class` method:
+If you ask for an Array‘s class with the `class` method you will get `Array`:

 `  numbers = [1, 2, 3]`
 `  numbers.class`        *# => Array*

-you will get `Array`.
 An Array is an object of type *Array*.

 Instead of using `[]` you can also use the the longer way and call the `[]` method of the *Array* class: